 What makes Storybook different from other prison volunteer programs?

 Volunteer-led programming in prisons – be it educational, vocational or religious - is a vital resource for inmates, who often lack contact with the outside world.
-Even though ours is not a religious program, The Storybook Project of Arkansas works with Arkansas Department of Corrections Chaplains to arrange our visits to record parents, grandparents, uncles and aunts reading a book and giving a message of care and love to the children in their lives.
+The Storybook Project of Arkansas works with Arkansas Department of Corrections to arrange our visits to record parents, grandparents, uncles and aunts reading a book and giving a message of care and love to the children in their lives.

-We serve the whole family, not just the inmate
+We serve the whole family, not just the incarcerated family member

 We believe our program is distinct because our focus is not only the betterment of the inmate.
 The Storybook Project of Arkansas serves inmates and their families, by facilitating communication and attachment, helping to strengthen familial bonds which will be critical when the inmate is released from prison; positive family and social relationships help to reduce recidivism.
 For children, having an incarcerated family member is a source of severe trauma, or Adverse Childhood Experience (ACE), and Arkansas has the highest percentage of children (16%) whose parent or guardian is or was incarcerated.
 Being able to hear the comforting voice of their loved one over and over can help children feel more secure, when distance, economics, family dynamics or other factors prevent them from being able to visit their parent.